Moffran/calibrated_explanations/README.md

 display(classifier)
 ```

-Counterfactuals are also visualized using the `plot`.
+Counterfactuals are also visualized using the `plot` function.
 Plotting an individual counterfactual explanation is done using `plot`, submitting the index to plot.
 Adding or removing conjunctions is done as before.

 ```python